Thimilius/Hyperion/README.md

 ## Overview

+Hyperion is a framework/engine for 3D interactive applications like games.

 The main goal of this project is to serve as a learning tool while developing.
 It is not trying to be the next Unreal, Unity, CryEngine, Godot or similar.
 Instead it focuses on how all the different features of those engines could potentially be implemented while providing a similar easy to use high-level API.